-5.4.1.11 DOG KENNELS
+5.4.1.13 DOG KENNELS

 Dog kennels shall be permitted subject to appropriate measures being taken to minimize or eliminate any adverse impacts on neighbouring uses, to ensure the safety of neighbouring residents and to ensure the proper disposal of animal waste.
 Sites shall be sufficiently large to provide adequate space for outdoor exercise as well as buffering from neighbouring properties.
-A minimum lot size, along with minimum separation distances from settlement areas and neighbouring dwellings shall be prescribed in the Zoning By-law.
+A minimum lot size, along with Minimum separation distances from settlement areas and neighbouring dwellings shall be prescribed in the Zoning By-law.
 Maximum noise levels at the property line may also be prescribed and acoustical measures required.
-Site plan control shall apply to ensure that adequate buffering measures, security fencing and other site improvements are undertaken and maintained.
+Site plan control shall apply to kennels containing 1 dogs or more to ensure that adequate buffering measures, security fencing and other site improvements are undertaken and maintained, as per the Southwest Middlesex Animal Control By-law.
 A license shall be obtained from the Municipality and renewed as required.

-5.4.1.12 AGRICULTURALLY RELATED COMMERCIAL AND INDUSTRIAL USES
+5.4.1.14 AGRICULTURALLY RELATED COMMERCIAL AND INDUSTRIAL USES